CHRONIC YEAST INFECTIONS

 Natural anti-mold and anti-yeast remedies.
-In almost all cases, we find that with a nutritional balancing program, anti-molds and yeasts remedies are not needed.
+In almost all cases, we find that with a development program, anti-molds and yeasts remedies are not needed.
 The molds and yeasts slowly goes away on its own.

 Drugs for molds and yeasts.
-These are much less safe than the natural remedies, much more toxic and should be used only when all the natural remedies and nutritional balancing are not enough.
-I have never needed to use them.
+These are much less safe than the natural remedies, much more toxic and should be used only when all the natural remedies and development are not enough.
+We have never needed them.
 They include Nystatin, Diflucan and Nizoril.

 HOW LONG UNTIL I AM HEALTHY?

 A better diet alone often leads to improvement in molds and yeasts symptoms within a few days to a week.
-Anti-molds and yeasts medications also often work quickly.
-However, permanently improving copper balance, eliminating toxic metals and enhancing the oxidation rate take longer, up to several years or even longer.
+Anti-yeast medications also often work quickly.
+However, permanently improving copper balance, eliminating toxic metals and enhancing the oxidation rate take longer, up to several years.

 Atkins, R., Dr. Atkins Diet Revolution.